The Path to Rome: Within Belloc's oeuvre

 The Irish historian John P. McCarthy argues that The Path to Rome demonstrates an important element of Belloc's Weltanschauung, a "romantic neomedievalism which idealized a precapitalist, prenationalist Christian Europe where the social Darwinist concepts of racial politics were nonexistent".
 Belloc's thoughts express a sentiment which contrasted what he viewed as a unified Catholic Europe against a rising trend toward nationalism which was tearing the continent apart.
-Similarly, Belloc expresses a number of defences for later themes in his work and which contrasted his anti-capitalist sentiment from his contemporaries, namely his positive views of smallholdings, private property, and manual labour.
-According to McCarthy, while his contemporaries viewed human instinct as a tool to be bent towards rationalism, Belloc's sentiments in The Path to Rome show that he believed man could reach happiness and spiritual security by embracing "what the human race has done for thousands of years", "buried right into our blood from immemorial habit": (Note: These quotes are from The Path to Rome, not McCarthy himself.) drinking, hunting, dancing, and working with one's hands, among others.
+He presents several defences for later themes in his work, which contrast his anti-capitalist feeling from his contemporaries'.
+For example, his positive views of smallholdings, private property, and manual labour differed with those of the Fabian Society at the time, who saw technological advancement as a part of the socialist project.
+According to McCarthy, though his contemporaries viewed human instinct as a tool to be bent towards rationalism, Belloc's sentiments in The Path to Rome show that he believed man could reach happiness and spiritual security by embracing "what the human race has done for thousands of years", "buried right into our blood from immemorial habit": (Note: McCarthy takes the quoted passages from The Path to Rome.) drinking, hunting, dancing, and working with one's hands, among others.

 Belloc viewed the book as his best work.
 Although he was a prolific writer, he later recounted: "I hate writing.
 I wouldn't have written a word if I could have helped it.
 I only wrote for money.
 The Path to Rome is the only book I ever wrote for love."
-Both Wilson and Pearce, however, believe Belloc was toying with his interviewers about his hatred for writing.
+Both Wilson and Pearce believe Belloc was toying with his interviewers about his hatred for writing.
 Writing to the American artist Carl Schmitt in 1930, Belloc described his novel Belinda as "certainly the book of mine which I like best since I wrote The Path to Rome.
 Two years after publication, Belloc wrote in his own copy of the book: "I wrote this book for the glory of God".
-On the Feast of the Epiphany four years later, Belloc had written a short poem in his own copy of the book:
+Belloc wrote a short poem in the same copy four years later on 6 January, the Feast of the Epiphany:

 Alas!
 I never shall so write again!